What Is DevOps? A Guide to the Basics

 The term DevOps combines the words "development" and "operations."
 In practice, it's a union between the development teams and operations teams.
 DevOps is a software development methodology that is often thought of as a process, a culture, or a set of principles that enables organizations to deliver products quickly and continuously.

-DevOps was created in response to issues that came from longstanding workplace traditions of having siloed teams—or completely separate teams for development, testing, and operations in relation to any single product.
+DevOps practices were created in response to issues that came from longstanding workplace traditions of having siloed teams—or completely separate teams for development, testing, and operations in relation to any single product.
 This siloed structure isn't always conducive to efficiency, as each team has its own sets of priorities, tasks, and timelines that don't necessarily align with the surrounding teams.
 The key purpose of DevOps is to create a more cohesive development cycle.
 Additional benefits of a DevOps culture include improved team efficiency, increased release speed, and better feedback mechanisms.

 In a company with a traditional process, software developers would write the product code, then hand it off to a testing team to test the product's functionality, and would then hand it off to an operations team to maintain the software long-term.
 This siloed structure isn't always conducive to efficiency, as each team has its own sets of priorities, tasks, and timelines that don't necessarily align with the surrounding teams.